reactivapp/reactivapp-clipkit-lab/README.md

 ```

 This creates `Submissions/<team-slug>/` from template, renames the Swift file to a unique `ClipExperience` type, and pre-fills team details.
+If Xcode shows your submission file with Target Membership unchecked, that's expected in this lab setup.

 ### Step 2: Conform to the Protocol